 $7,083,035

-Donnie Darko is a dark psychological thriller about a troubled teenager who sees a mysterious, human-sized rabbit that forces him to do bizarre things.
+Donnie Darko is a haunting psychological thriller that follows a troubled teenager haunted by visions of a mysterious, life-sized rabbit that urges him to carry out a series of strange and unsettling acts.

 MysterySci-FiThriller